-- a.
-Only install BABA-compliant Iron and Steel Products, Manufactured Products, and Construction Materials (unless there is a relevant waiver in place); Record all manufacturers' certifications; - b.
-Reject shipments of any BABA non-compliant Iron and Steel Products, Manufactured - Products, and Construction Materials and ensure that any subcontractor/vendor does not invoice CIHA for BABA non-compliant items; - d.
+- d.
+Reject shipments of any BABA non-compliant Iron and Steel Products, Manufactured Products, and Construction Materials and ensure that any subcontractor/vendor does not invoice CIHA for BABA non-compliant items; - e.
 Report any non-BABA compliant materials or subcontractors to CIHA. - 3.
-If a non-BABA-complaint material has already been installed, the contractor shall - e. immediately notify CIHA.
+If a non-BABA-complaint material has already been installed, the contractor shall immediately notify CIHA.
 Installation of non-BABA-complaint material will be considered a breach of contract, and CIHA may pursue any and all available remedies, including but not limited to, if not unreasonable, requiring the contractor to remove and return the foreign product, procure the equivalent domestically-produced product, and install it, without the contractor charging for the labor to replace the product.